 Hepatitis A: Hepatitis A is a two-dose series given on days 0, and 180 for lifetime protection.
 One dose protects for two years.
 Persons from developing countries may not need Hepatitis A vaccine.

 Hepatitis B: Hepatitis B is a three-dose series given on a 0, 30, and 180 day schedule.
 At least two doses must be received before entering the MTC, but gives only 60-70% protection during the mission.
 If only two doses are given, a third dose should be given after the mission to complete the series.

 Combined Hepatitis A/Hepatitis B (Twinrix): This vaccine is available and is approved for an accelerated schedule of 0, 7, and 21-30 days, with a 4th dose recommended after 12 months for lifetime protection.
 If a person has started Hepatitis A and/or Hepatitis B vaccines separately, Twinrix may be used to complete the immunization.

-Influenza: (live virus, intra-nasal vaccine only) Vaccine needs to be given at least two weeks BEFORE entering MTC during September through March in the northern hemisphere, and March through August in the southern hemisphere, to prevent epidemics under dormitory living conditions.
+Influenza: Either injectable or inhaled (live virus) vaccine should given at least two weeks BEFORE entering the MTC during September through March in the northern hemisphere, and March through August in the southern hemisphere, to prevent epidemics under dormitory living conditions.
 Missionaries should be certain they receive the current vaccine.

 In some locations, all vaccines may not be available, and immunizations may need to be completed during MTC training.
 An appropriate fee may be charged to the missionary or home stake for this service.
 With reduced duration of the MTC training period, every attempt should be made by the family and/or local priesthood to complete immunizations before entering the MTC.